Magazine - Bush Fires: A pictorial survey of Victoria's most tragic week, January 8-15, 1939

 By Sunday, when the first of the saving rain came, nearly another score of names had been added to the list.

-- Sun News-Pictorial (Maker)
+- Sun News-Pictorial (Creator)

 - Published in aid of the Bush Fire Relief Fund by the Sun News-Pictorial in co-operation with its newsagents.